-A music drama in three acts (German-language performance, with projected surtitles in Hungarian).
+A music drama in three acts (Updated version of the renowned production, in German, with surtitles projected in Hungarian and German).

 Presented by: Müpa Budapest